korno-no/messenger-yandex/README.md

 This project is part of the Yandex Practicum Middle Front-End course.

+This project is all about [briefly describe what your project does].It’s all about building cool stuff using Vite, Handlebars, and other awesome tools to create something that’s both functional and slick.

 You can check out the prototype on [figma](https://www.figma.com/design/U9OaAoHcsa2Xy1UN7R42cJ/Untitled?node-id=0-1&t=JNhjrIr3G59G323D-0) to see the design vision I’m working towards.

 Live Demo